 The days and weeks after giving birth can be hectic.
-Here’s what to do after delivery and the 7 things to do after baby is born.
+Stay organized and keep in mind these 7 things to do after the baby is born.

 7 things to do after the baby is born